opencord/openolt/README.md

 cp ACCTON_BAL_3.2.3.2-V201912230101.patch SW-BCM686OLT_3_2_3_2.tgz sdk-all-6.5.13.tar.gz <cloned openolt repo path>/agent/download
 ```

-Run Autoconfig to generate the appropriate makefile scaffolding for the desired target
+Run the configure script to generate the appropriate Makefile scaffolding for
+the desired target:

 ```shell
 cd openolt/agent
 ./configure
 ```

-Run *make prereq* to install the package dependencies.
+Run `make prereq` to install the package dependencies.
 This is usually a one-time thing, unless there is a change in the dependencies.

 ```shell